Dagmawi-Kebede/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4-print_alphabt.c , This program prints all the letters in an alphabet except q and e.

 5-print_numbers.c , This program prints all single digit numbers of base 10 starting from 0.

+6-print_numberz.c , This program prints all single digit numbers of base 10 starting from 0 using putchar.